 When the eye blinks, the lid pushes the tears across the eye into the drains (puncta) at the inner corner.
 The drains empty into channels (canaliculi) that connect the eye with the nose.
 The channels drain into a tear sac (lacrimal sac) that lies beside the nose.
 The sac narrows into the tear duct (lacrimal duct), which drains through the nasal bone into the nostril.

-Author: Healthwise Staff John Pope, MD, MPH - Pediatrics Kathleen Romito, MD - Family Medicine
+Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics Kathleen Romito MD - Family Medicine

 Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine